Website Load Time Statistics And Facts 2024

 To stay up to date and ensure the best experience for your website users, you need to test your website performance regularly and follow the best practices described above.

-While the Google website speed statistics state that the average web page load time is 8-10 seconds, it is possible to become faster than average if you follow website optimization, scale images, and get optimal hosting service.
+While the Google website load time statistics state that the average web page load time is 8-10 seconds, it is possible to become faster than average if you follow website optimisation, scale images, and get optimal hosting service.

 Your website should take no more than 2-4 seconds to load on a desktop.
 It should load in 9 seconds or less on a mobile device.

 To see this information, you will need to sign in to your Analytics account, navigate to your view, and open Reports.
-Then select Behavior and choose Site Speed.
+Then select Behaviour and choose Site Speed.

-Generally speaking, well-executed custom-coded sites tent to be fastest, followed by WordPress websites.
+Generally speaking, well-executed custom-coded sites tend to be fastest, followed by WordPress websites.
 Website builders tend to be slower.
-However, any site can be optimized to load quickly.
+However, any site can be optimised to load quickly.

 Two primary metrics measure page load time: time to first byte and time to fully loaded page.
 The second bears more meaning for the user experience.